myconstellation/constellation-packages/Paradox/README.md

 # Paradox connector for Constellation

-This package connects a Paradox security system to Constellation by using the PRT3 interface module.
+This package connects a Paradox security system to Constellation & Home Assistant by using the PRT3 interface module.

+New in version 2.0 : supports HomeAssistant MQTT Alarm Panel integration

 ### StateObjects